tale-toul/OCP4baremetalIPI/README.md

 $ sudo cp tls.key /etc/pki/nginx/private/ocp-apps.key
 $ sudo ls -l /etc/pki/nginx/
 ```
-A similar procedure to the one described above is used to collect the API endpoint x509 certificate, the __--confirm__ option is used to overwrite any existing file with the same name.
+A similar procedure is used to collect the API endpoint x509 certificate, the __--confirm__ option is used to overwrite any existing file with the same name.
 ```
 $ oc extract secret/external-loadbalancer-serving-certkey -n openshift-kube-apiserver --confirm
 ```